adobe/helix-home/hackathons/12-psp/3-migration/index.md

       - No need to copy content or code for migration purposes

 #### Long-term backwards compatibility perspective
-- Assumption: Not much (if any) is necessary
+- Assumption: Not much (if any) is necessary if configuration migration and org creation can be Magic
     - type in aem.live and the site loads correctly
-    - If config migration is "Magic" (e.g. empty v5 config is populated from known v4 locations).
     - Visual editor for non-migrated or manual configurations via admin utility
     - Some level of manual work is expected (e.g. CDN/DNS switch, any secrets that might get put into Custom config).